Zara523/Bank-Management-System---Project/CodeExplanation.md

 🔧 Key Methods
 display(): Outputs employee details

-toString() / fromString(): Serialization and deserialization from file format
+toString() / fromString(): Converts to and from string for file storage

 ✅ 3.
 Admin Class
 Used for admin authentication.